- Computers & Software

 In this example, we shall use Windows 7 computer and a Windows 7 DVD or prepared flash drive.

-- Follow the steps outlined in the previous example until where you are to access the Command Prompt via Ease of Access icon.
+- Follow the steps outlined in the previous example until when you access the Command Prompt via Ease of Access icon.

-- After you have opened the Command Prompt tool via the Ease of Access button, simply type:
+- In the Command Prompt tool via the Ease of Access button, simply type:

 net user Administrator /active:yes